SwiftStudies/OysterKit/STLR.md

     digit = "0" | "1" | "2" | "3" | "4" | "5" | "6" | "7" | "8" | "9"

 A token, `digit` is defined as being any one of the strings separated by the `|` character.
 We can also define sequences, very simply.
-This token can then be refrenced by another token definition.
+This token can then be referenced by another token definition.
 For example,

     threeDigitNumber = digit digit digit